mulesoft-assets/template-db2sfdc-account-migration/README.md

 **Note:** This particular Anypoint Template illustrate the migration use case between SalesForce and a Database, thus it requires a DB instance to work.
 The Anypoint Template comes packaged with a SQL script to create the DB table that uses.
-It is the user responsability to use that script to create the table in an available schema and change the configuration accordingly.
-The SQL script file can be found in [src/main/resources/account.sql] (../master/src/main/resources/account.sql)
+It is the user responsibility to use that script to create the table in an available schema and change the configuration accordingly.
+The SQL script file can be found in [src/main/resources/account.sql](../master/src/main/resources/account.sql).

+This template is customized for MySQL.
+To use it with different SQL implementation, some changes are necessary:

+* update SQL script dialect to desired one
+* replace MySQL driver library dependency to desired one in [POM](pom.xml)
+* replace attribute `driverClassName` of `db:generic-config` element with class name of desired JDBC driver in [src/main/app/config.xml](../master/src/main/app/config.xml)
+* update JDBC URL in `mule.*.properties` file

 In any of the ways you would like to run this Template this is an example of the output you'll see after hitting the HTTP endpoint: